 Neural networks can be described as neurally inspired computational tools for modelling neurological and cognitive processes.
-The capacity for an artificial neural network to effectively process and generalize information from previously unseen data is commonly referred to as generalization.
-In Frank Rosenblatt's formulation, the concept of pure generalization encompasses the following scenario: "In a learning experiment, a perceptron is typically exposed to a sequence of patterns containing representatives of each type or class which is to be distinguished, and the appropriate choice of response is "reinforced" according to some rule for memory modification.
+The capacity for an artificial neural network to effectively process and generalise information from previously unseen data is commonly referred to as generalisation.
+In Frank Rosenblatt's formulation, the concept of pure generalisation encompasses the following scenario: "In a learning experiment, a perceptron is typically exposed to a sequence of patterns containing representatives of each type or class which is to be distinguished, and the appropriate choice of response is 'reinforced' according to some rule for memory modification.
 The perceptron is then presented with a test stimulus, and the probability of giving the appropriate response for the class of the stimulus is ascertained.
 Different results will be obtained, depending on whether or not the test stimulus is chosen to correspond identically to one of the patterns which were used in the training sequence.
-If the test stimulus is not identical to any of the training stimuli, the experiment is not testing "pure discrimination", but involves generalization as well.
-If the test stimulus activates a set of sensory elements which are entirely distinct from those which were activated in previous exposures to stimuli of the same class, the experiment is a test of "pure generalization".
-The simplest of perceptrons, which will be considered initially, "have no capability for pure generalization, but can be shown to perform quite respectably in discrimination experiments particularly if the test stimulus is nearly identical to one of the patterns previously experienced" [8, p.
-68].
+If the test stimulus is not identical to any of the training stimuli, the experiment is not testing 'pure discrimination', but involves generalisation as well.
+If the test stimulus activates a set of sensory elements which are entirely distinct from those which were generalisation'.
+The simplest of perceptrons, which will be considered initially, "have no capability for pure generalisation, but can be shown to perform quite respectably in discrimination experiments, particularly if the test stimulus is nearly identical to one of the patterns previously experienced" (Rosenblatt, 1962, p.
+68).

 Figure 1.
 Perceptron diagrams.
 Source: Rosenblatt, F. Principles of Neurodynamics: Perceptrons and the Theory of Brain Mechanisms.
-Washington Spartan Books [8, p.86].
+Washington Spartan Books (Rosenblatt, 1962, p.
+86).

-A neural network can be described as a collection, characterized by a specific arrangement, of interconnected neurons [9, p.
-32].
+A neural network can be described as a collection, characterised by a specific arrangement, of interconnected neurons (Haykin, 2006, p.
+32).
 In this context, neurons are regarded as individual entities responsible for the reception and transmission of information.
 In isolation, neurons do not possess significant individual significance; their relevance lies solely within the interconnected network they form.
 Upon receiving incoming signals, a neuron assigns a specific weight to each of them.
 Subsequently, the signal is multiplied by its corresponding weight, the resulting values are aggregated, and a singular numerical value is generated.
-This resultant value is then passed on to the activation function, which determines whether the signal should be propagated further along the neural pathway [9, pp. 42-44].
+This resultant value is then passed on to the activation function, which determines whether the signal should be propagated further along the neural pathway (Haykin, 2006, pp. 42-44).

 Figure 2.
-Diagram of an artificial neuron with n inputs with their corresponding synaptic weights.
-All weighted inputs are added, and an activation function controls the generation of the output signal.
-Source: [10].
+Diagram of an artificial neuron with n inputs and their corresponding synaptic weights.
+All weighted inputs are added and an activation function controls the generation of the output signal.
+Source: (Camuñas-Mesa et al., 2019).